Hakone Day Trip from Tokyo

 Hakone Yuryo Overview

-This is a day-use onsen specifically for tourists, offering two options: public baths and private baths.
+This day-use onsen is popular with travelers looking to unwind after sightseeing, offering two options: public baths and private baths.

 Hours: Weekdays 10am - 8pm, Weekends 10am - 9pm